Finding affiliates is one of THE crucial steps in building a successful affiliate program.

 There, they might find your brand and consider joining your program.
 For instance, the potential affiliate can search “baby jewelry” on ShareASale, find Mountain Moverz, and join their program:

-Note: Creating your affiliate program (say with Social Snowball) gives you flexibility and costs comparatively less.
-On the other hand, an affiliate network can cost as much as $3000+ to join, + there’s a recurring monthly fee and an extra 20-30% cost per sale.
+Note: Creating your own affiliate program (with an affiliate app/SaaS) gives you flexibility and costs comparatively less.
+On the other hand, an affiliate network can cost as much as $3000+ to join, + there’s a recurring monthly fee and an extra 20-30% commission on commission per sale.

 3. Invite social media influencers